sbernasek/flyqma/docs/_sources/index.rst.txt

   - **Comparison.** Compare expression levels between subpopulations

-The initial release is primarily limited to basic tools required to replicate `our study <https://github.com/sebastianbernasek/pnt_yan_ratio>`_ of Pnt and Yan expression during retinal patterning in *Drosophila*.
+The initial release is limited to basic tools required to replicate `our study <https://github.com/sebastianbernasek/pnt_yan_ratio>`_ of Pnt and Yan expression during retinal patterning in *Drosophila*.
 We intend to expand this functionality in later releases.

 .. toctree::